Make a grand entrance

 All of the best real estate videos have a grand finale.
 Many times, this would involve the entrance into the master bedroom.
 Or, it can be a unique feature of the home like a really nice finished basement or an impressive view from the balcony.
 Ideally, the money shot coincides with a dramatic transition in the music to emphasize the climax of your video.
 This is how custom editing by an experienced filmmaker can help bring your video to the next level.

 End on a “high” note

-There’s nothing like some breathtaking aerial drone shots at the end of a real estate video.
+There’s nothing like some breathtaking real estate drone shots at the end of your video.
 Aerial footage ads a cinematic touch and delivers a message to the buyer that the home is unique and special.
 As your mini-movie comes to an end, the drone slowly flies away from the home.
 The property gets smaller and gradually fades to darkness as the camera pans towards the setting sun.
 That’s a wrap.
 Roll credits.
 You have now mastered the art of real estate videography.

 Share this Post